 Heel pain is, by far, the most common foot pain problem that we see in the clinic daily.
 Many of our patients would tell us that they tried several home remedies, but they did not help.
-The reason is that you need to know what is causing your heel pain to know the best way to treat it.
+The reason is that you need to know what is causing your heel pain to know the best way to resolve it.
 There are several reasons why your heel is painful.
 Here are some possible causes:

 1. Plantar fasciitis